Dance (DNCE)

 Departmental Category: Creative Process

-Explores and contextualizes contemporary popular culture and dance.
-Introduces methods of critical analysis that reveal the rich heritage hidden within and around the dances students commonly encounter at the club, on the street, on television, on the big screen and elsewhere in everyday life.
-Through watching, reading, and discussion, students discover new meaning in their lived cultural experience.
+Explores and contextualizes dance in contemporary popular culture.
+Introduces methods of critical analysis that reveal diverse lineages within the dances students commonly encounter at the club, on the street, on the screen, and elsewhere in everyday life.
+Through watching, reading, and convivial research, students deepen perceptions and meaning making.
+We refuse to separate: 1) mind and body; 2) dance and other disciplines; 3) us from one another.

 Additional Information: Arts Sci Core Curr: Literature and the Arts